-The resultant annual budget change within a fiscal year would be due to: (1) increases/decreases in actual grant awards from those estimated: (2) changes in grant periods; (3) unanticipated grant awards not included in the budget; and (4) expected grant awards fail to materialize.
+The resultant annual budget change within a fiscal year would be due to: (1) increases/decreases in actual grant awards from those estimated; (2) changes in grant periods; (3) unanticipated grant awards not included in the budget; and (4) expected grant awards fail to materialize.

 The Board of Directors formally approves the annual budget, but greater emphasis is placed on complying with the budgets and terms and conditions on a grant-by-grant basis.
 These terms and conditions usually specify the period during which costs may be incurred and outline budget restrictions or allowances.
 All budget appropriations lapse at year end.
-Statements of revenues and expenditures current year - life to date by grant are presented in the other supplementary information section.